-Increasing smelly breath?
-Pawing at the mouth?
-Have you noticed any changes in your pets eating habits?
-Less eager to pick up the ball and play fetch?
-Dental disease may be to blame…
+Has your pet got increasingly smelly breath?
+Are they pawing at the mouth?
+Have you noticed your pets being less inclined to eat hard food like biscuits?
+Maybe they are less eager to pick up the ball and play fetch?

-At the Old Reynella Veterinary Clinic, we offer free dental checks* with our Veterinarian.
+At the Old Reynella Veterinary Clinic, we offer free dental checks* with our Veterinarians.
 The Veterinarian will visually assess the teeth and give their recommendations, based on their findings.

 There are breeds of dogs and cats that can be predisposed to dental disease.
 This is often the case in pets with overbites/underbites, retained baby teeth, short palates (Pugs, French Bulldogs, Persians), etc.

 If your pet requires a dental clean, a general anaesthetic is required to perform a proper assessment of the teeth.
 As per the Australian Veterinary Association, their policy regarding Anaesthesia-free dentistry is as follows ‘performing anaesthesia-free dentistry on dogs and cats is not appropriate.
 Comprehensive examination, diagnosis and treatment cannont properly proceed whilst an animal is conscious’.
 Go to http://www.ava.com.au/node/85991 if you would like to read more from their statement.

 Dental cleans are a day surgery procedure.
 They are admitted for their general anaesthetic with the nurse in the morning, they are then with us for the day, going home anywhere between 4pm – 6.30pm, dependant on their recovery.
 Their procedure will include as a minimum: a general anaesthetic, intravenous fluid therapy, dental scale and polish and pain relief injection.
 This will change depending on the Grade of dental disease your pet has.
 The higher the grade, the increased anaesthetic and surgical time for extractions, then with extractions will come extra take home pain relief and antibiotics.